 You participated in the “AI in Healthcare” Web Talk organised by the DWIH New Delhi in July 2021.
 What were your takeaways from the event?

 The first take-away for me was to learn more about how the DWIH New Delhi works to bring together innovators from India, Germany and other countries so that they can cooperate for the benefit of science and new technologies.
 The “AI in Healthcare” Web Talk was a very interesting exchange with other experts in the field of artificial intelligence from Germany and Japan.
 Amongst other things, we brainstormed about possible collaborations with our initiative IHub-Data at the IIIT, with which we are focusing on data storage, analysis and services.

 Generally speaking, how can India and Germany learn from one another in the area of artificial intelligence?

 Traditionally, Germany is a frontrunner in science and research and I highly appreciate the contacts enabled by the DWIH New Delhi’s work.
 There are excellent opportunities for Germany and India to collaborate in different areas of artificial intelligence, especially in applied research in areas such as healthcare.
 The number of students educated and trained in artificial intelligence in India is unparalleled.
 For example, at IHub-Data we offer a 36-week course in “Foundations of Modern Machine Learning” and courses on “Machine Learning for Drug Discovery”, amongst other things.
 There’s a huge talent pool in India with great potential for future collaborations.

 DWIH New York

-DWIH New YorkThe German Center for Research and Innovation New York links Germany and the USA in a way that is extremely multifaceted and offers a great diversity of perspectives.
+DWIH New YorkThe German Center for Research and Innovation New York fosters dialogue about the innovation cultures of Germany and the U.S.

 Benedikt Brisch (DAAD)